AED Signage Requirements and State AED Laws

 State Laws for AED Signage Requirements

-All 50 states have had laws and regulations in place regarding AEDs since 2010.
+All 50 states have had laws and regulations in place related to AEDs since 2010.
 There are Good Samaritan laws enacted in each state (there is also a federal law known as the Cardiac Arrest Survival Act- CASA).
-Although Good Samaritan laws vary from state to state, they generally encourage bystanders and the lay public to perform CPR and to use an AED by protecting them from liability.
+Although Good Samaritan laws vary from state to state, by protecting bystanders from liability, the laws generally encourage bystanders and the lay public to perform CPR and to use an AED.

 Some states mandate where to place AEDs, as well as specific AED signage requirements.
 According to the CDC, Louisiana requires higher education athletic departments to place an AED on the premises of the athletic department in an open-view, easy-to-access location that is within two feet of a telephone to call 911.
 Not all states currently have specific signage requirements.